oopsmonk/documentation/chronicle/1.1/overview.md

 # Chronicle

-**Chronicle is a framework for building efficient and reliable services in Rust.**
+**Chronicle is a framework for building efficient and reliable permanodes in Rust.**

-By using Chronicle, you can take advantage of the built-in permanode service that allows you to do the following:
+By using Chronicle, you can take advantage of the built-in permanode CLI that allows you to do the following:

 - Store transactions in real time, using one or more Scylla clusters
 - Configure the storage settings to meet your needs